“When I was a kid, you wanted a jacket you had to go to a tailor.”

 Clear, Concise, Intuitive

 Pretty straight-forward, pun intended.
 We’ve all now seen a 7-year old kid with awesome hair buying a jacket at an eKiosk.
 Frictionless is just the start.
 A new baseline.
-Plus, numbers 2-5 are all tied to frictionless.
-Let’s move on.
+To that point, the next four requirements are all tied to this frictionless state.

 02. A Personalized Experience